Tomographer/tomographer/README.md

 Prerequisites
 -------------

-If you're lucky and there's a binary release for your system, you won't need anything else.
+To run `tomorun`: If you're lucky and there's a binary release for your system, you won't need anything else.

 To compile `tomorun` from source, you'll need: